What Is Thoracic Outlet Syndrome?

 Thoracic outlet syndrome is a disorder in which the nerves and blood vessels in the space between the first rib and the collarbone become compressed.
 People with the condition can experience pain in the neck and shoulders, numbness in the fingers, neck and shoulders.

 There are three main types of thoracic outlet syndrome.

-The first of these neurogenic thoracic outlet syndrome, is a version of the condition that primarily involves the compression of the brachial plexus, a group of nerves that travel from the spinal cord through the shoulder joint and allow a person to rotate their shoulder and move their arms and hands.
-Physicians label this particular type of thoracic outlet syndrome “neurogenic” because the nerves create it.
+The first of these neurogenic thoracic outlet syndrome, is a version of the condition that primarily involves the compression of the brachial plexus.
+This is a group of nerves that travel from the spinal cord through the shoulder joint and allow a person to rotate their shoulder and move their arms and hands.
+Physicians label this particular type of syndrome “neurogenic” because the nerves create it.

 The second is vascular thoracic syndrome.
 Blood vessels travel between the collar bone and the first rib.
 When they become compressed, it can create the symptoms described above, including numbness in the shoulder area.

 The final type of thoracic outlet syndrome is “non-specific.”
 The non-specific version of the condition occurs when the patient reports symptoms, but the doctor can’t find any direct cause.
 Neither the blood vessels nor nerves appear impeded.

 Medical practitioners and researchers believe that a range of factors contributes to the onset of this syndrome.
 Anatomical defects can put certain people at risk from birth.
 There’s also evidence that lifestyle factors may play a role.

 One way people can “fix” thoracic outlet syndrome is by improving their posture.
 Those with forward-rolling or drooped shoulders.
 Then they should put additional pressure on the space between the clavicle and the first rib.
 This will increase the likelihood if developing this syndrome.